dante2302/aether/README.md

 ### Auth
 🔒
- Aether user JWT for it's authentication.
+ Aether uses JWT for it's authentication.
 JWT signing credentials are passed down from azure environment variables.
  Endpoints are authenticated by default, and those which aren't use `.AllowAnonymous()` method at the end of declaration.

  Authentication is handled with the help of the following classes: